 I remembered the Speech therapist showing me language cards at the hospital.
 What came before a verb, and what came after...I had no idea.
 What is a verb... or a noun?
 She had to, in a shortened amount of time, teach the learning that took years to master.
 In the first few years, I didn't do too well.
 I'm a Malaysian Chinese; English though not my mother-tongue, is my first language.
 I had to learn Malay (Bahasa Malaysia) at school, as a second language.
 All this, in hindsight, was at play during my stroke-rehab years.

-It was funny.... before the stroke, when I was working for a multi-national company, it was decided to put us on a speed-reading training.
+It was funny.... before the stroke, when I was working in IT as a senior technical consultant for a multi-national company, it was decided to put us on a speed-reading training.
 It was done so that we could take less time to read a memorandum or any circulars that came our way, so being more productive at work.
 It was an irony that I, after the stroke, would have such a tough time, with reading – skipping words, even lines.

-I was reading Sophie's World at the time of my stroke.
-After the stroke, clinical psychologists, assessed my reading skills, among other things.
-They decided that Sophie's World was a good enough place to get me read again.
-But, I had to read it, ALOUD.
+Also, I had to read it, ALOUD.
 That was a hardest thing.
 I tried to read it, ...
 No way was I going to read that book, even a chapter, aloud.
 I kept faltering, re-tried, re-tried.
 The words wouldn't come.
-Finally, when the words did come I was slurring so badly it made no sense: I had to try again many times to get it right.
+When the words, after a fashion, came - I was slurring so badly it made very little sense: I had to try again many times to get it right.
 And yes, I was skipping words, even entire lines.
-It was challenging, and I didn't get past the first page.
+It was very challenging, and I didn't get past the first few paragraphs; in fact I would have forgotten the first bit I read.

 Over the years, I've kept re-trying, re-trying to read and speak in a normal fashion.
 The dividing line was right down the middle of my face/body; the left side was fine, the right side was not fine - at all.
 Impaired sensation on the right - as if it was touched through layers and multiple layers of cotton-wool, or like pins and needles, if I felt anything at all.
 The right facial muscles are in-a-world-of-their-own, quite aloof, preferred to staying immobile.